Board of Directors

 Lana is a community-minded self-starter who has founded innumerable programs and projects including: Yukon Girls Rock Camp, Live Well (an exercise program for people with chronic health conditions), and DawsonPops Community Choir.
 She is also former treasurer of the Dawson City Music Festival, and Parks and Recreation Manager for the City of Dawson.

 She is eager to bring a Dawson perspective to the board, and give a voice to how Yukonstruct can better serve communities outside of Whitehorse.

-Antonio Zedda has over 25 years experience planning, designing and developing buildings across Canada’s North.
-He is a partner in the Whitehorse, Yukon based design and planning firm of Kobayashi + Zedda.
-He has been the principal in charge of numerous government and private sector led multi-family residential, educational, cultural and commercial building projects.
+Returning board member, Antonio Zedda has over 25 years of experience planning, designing, and developing buildings across Canada’s North.
+He is a partner in the Whitehorse, Yukon-based design and planning firm of Kobayashi + Zedda.
+He has been the principal in charge of numerous government and private sector-led multi-family residential, educational, cultural, and commercial building projects.